Load testing a server

 Make a more realistic and suitable test by modifying the

-to your needsWith locust you can test your server fairly quickly with its simple setup.
+locustfileto your needsWith locust you can test your server fairly quickly with its simple setup.

 Its configuration is also well docummented, take a look at their official site: Locust documentation